-After word of Imhotep's great medical knowledge spread, he was called to the court of Pharaoh Khasekhem.
+One legend says that after word of Imhotep's great medical knowledge spread, he was called to the court of Pharaoh Khasekhem.
 He soon saved the life of Pharaoh's Great Royal Wife, who had a very difficult time giving birth to Prince Djoser.
 Tragically, at the same time as Imhotep was battling to save the Queen's life, his own wife was in labor with their son, and died.
 Their son was put under the care of the Queen's nurse while Imhotep locked himself in with his wife's body through the 40 days of mummification and burial preparation.

 Imhotep was actually more respected and famed as a physician than as an architect.
 Some even believe him to be true father of modern medicine, even before Hippocrates.
-Somehow I don't imagine young doctors swearing the Imhotepian Oath any time soon, however. ;-)
+(Somehow I don't imagine young doctors swearing the Imhotepian Oath any time soon, however!)

 Here's another statue said to depict Imhotep.

 Casson, Lionel.
 Ancient Egypt.
 New York: Time-Life, 1965.

 Malek, Jaromir.
 In the Shadow of the Pyramids: Egypt During the Old Kingdom.
 Norman, OK: University of Oklahoma Press, 1986.

 Mertz, Barbara.
 Red Land, Black Land: Daily Life in Ancient Egypt.
 New York: Dodd, Mead & Co, 1978.